Our Calling and Our Story

 Learn how we were called by the weather.

-Since their crowning in 2003, the couple has dedicated themselves to the learning, trials, generosity and growth that go hand-in-hand with an authentic traditional path.
-Since then, just like their weather working colleagues, they engage in active relationship with the weather of their geographic region, petitioning for balance and protection for the people, for abundant crops and beneficial blessings for the region.
+Since their crowning (spiritual initiation) by don Lucio in April 2003, the couple has dedicated themselves wholeheartedly to the learning, trials, generosity and growth that go hand-in-hand with an authentic traditional path.

-Their offerings include traditional healing (both in-person at a distance), life counseling, public events like Making Friends with Weather and, with their local compadres, seasonal ceremonies like the Traditional Weather Harvest festival every fall.
+Their offerings include traditional healing, life counseling, personal healing retreats and getaways, spiritual house clearing and blessing, public workshops, and, with their local compadres, seasonal ceremonies like the Spring Nature Honoring Ceremony and the Traditional Weather Harvest festival every fall.

 See our ancient, living Native American tradition at work.